Reducing your sugar? here are some facts.

 - Vanilla Cupcake Mix

-Our Blondies, Mudcake, Funtella and Funfetti are made from a wheat free/ no gluten recipe however they are not made in a dedicated gluten free certified facility, hence we can not make a gluten free claim due to the small risk of cross contamination.
+Our Snackles Bars, Blondies, Mudcake, Funtella and Funfetti are all made from a wheat free/ gluten free recipes however, they are not made in a dedicated gluten free certified facility, hence we can not make a gluten free claim due to the small risk of cross contamination on the production line.
 Depending on your tolerance level, this product may or may not be suitable for you.

 Why can’t you make all your products gluten free?